OU-Libraries/cdm-util-scripts/README.md

 ...
 ```

+The above example output could then be edited to create a CSV field mapping file for use with the `2catcher` series of scripts.

 <a name="printftpinfo"/>

 ### printftpinfo

 `printftpinfo` takes a FromThePage user slug (like `ohiouniversitylibraries`) and prints the collections available from that user on fromthepage.com.
-It is designed to be helpful for getting exact collection/project names for FromThePage projects.
+It is intended to be helpful for getting exact collection/project names for FromThePage projects.

 Example:
 ```console